mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-2014-11-11.md

   * Move ornl-rhel7 hardware to fedora 20.
   * Use existing small fedora 20 vmware resources for rhel7.
 * It was decided that we are going to standardise on clang-format.
+* The Pull Request trial will be expanded to all the developers at ORNL.